StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron = 20 (Chromium 104), then the HEVC hw decoding feature for Mac and Windows should have already been integrated, and you can use `app.commandLine.appendSwitch('enable-features', 'PlatformHEVCDecoderSupport')` to enable HEVC hw decoding. to add HEVC ffmpeg sw decoding, the method should be the same with Chromium guide above.

-If Electron < 20, please follow the CL in `Trace Crbug` to manually integrate HEVC features, pull request of the patch code wecome.
+If Electron < 20, please follow the CL in `Trace Crbug` to manually integrate HEVC features, pull request of the patch code welcome.

 ## Change Log

+`2022-05-26` Update Chrome Canary HEVC feature test guide

 `2022-05-25` Update Chrome 104 support status, and Electron 20 enable method